knative/docs/docs/developer/eventing/sources/kafka-source/README.md

    ```

 !!! note
-    Valid values for `initialOffset` is `earliest` or `latest`, any other value would result in a validation error.
+    Valid values for `initialOffset` is `earliest` or `latest`.
+Any other value results in a validation error.
 This field will be honored only if there are no prior committed offsets for that consumer group.

-## Connecting to a TLS-enabled Kafka broker
+## Connecting to a TLS-enabled Kafka Broker

 The KafkaSource supports TLS and SASL authentication methods.
 To enable TLS authentication, you must have the following files:

 * CA Certificate
 * Client Certificate and Key

-KafkaSource expects these files to be in pem format, if it is in other format like jks, please convert to pem.
+KafkaSource expects these files to be in pem format, if it is in other format like jks, convert to pem.

 1. Create the certificate files as secrets in the namespace where KafkaSource is going to be set up, by running the commands: